 Let’s have a look around the world surrounding the Japanese Salt.

 1. Fermentation and Salt

 Salt is the oldest seasoning in human history.

-Not only seasoning, it can also conserve food.
+Not only it is an indispensable seasoning, it can also conserve food.

-In ancient times, they began to add salt into fermented herbs, cereals and flesh.
+In ancient times, they began to add salt into herbs, cereals and flesh to ferment them.

 However, if the salt remains in protein or starch, the air cannot touch it and decomposition is prevented.

 From ancient times, people have believed that salt has special power to purify the objects.